swoldetsadick/weMove/README.md

 26-01-2017: News feed service completed / started on channel change

 27-01-2017: channel change & news service auto-refresh every 10 minutes

+28-01-2017: channel change to be implemented in annyang / NewsComponent finished

+28-01-2017: transit component started
 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.